PhytaDev/Phyta/README.md

 # Phyta

-A fully moddable 2D garden-defense engine
+Open-Source 2D "Garden"-Defense Engine
+_A fully moddable framework for building lane-based defense games._

-Phyta is an open-source framework for building lane-based defense games.
-Inspired by classic titles like Plants vs. Zombies, Phyta is designed to be mod-friendly and scriptable from the ground up.
-Completely free from proprietary assets or restrictions.
+Phyta is an open-source engine dedicated to creating Plants vs. Zombies style 2D garden defense games.
+Our vision is to provide a highly moddable, scriptable, and community-driven platform, completely free from proprietary assets or restrictions.

 ## Current Status

-- **Stage**: Planning & prototyping
+*   **Stage**: Planning & Prototyping

-**Engine**: Not yet implemented
+*   **Engine**: Not yet implemented

-**Gameplay**: None
+*   **Gameplay**: Not yet implemented

-**Assets**: None/Prototyping
+*   **Assets**: Prototyping

-## Goals
+## Core Goals

-- Provide an open foundation for PvZ-style gameplay.
+*   **Open Foundation**: Establish a robust, adaptable engine for PvZ-style gameplay
-- Support runtime modding (define entities, projectiles, rules)
+*   **Moddability**: Support runtime modding for entities, projectiles, game rules, and more
-- Keep the engine lightweight, readable, and extensible
+*   **Lightweight & Extensible**: Maintain a clean, readable, and easily extensible codebase
-- Encourage a community-driven ecosystem of mods and forks
+*   **Community-Driven**: Foster a vibrant ecosystem for mods, forks, and collaborative development

+## Technology Stack

+### Engine: Rust
+Chosen for its great **speed, memory safety, cross-platform**.
+Rust will help us to build a high-performance engine that's stable and easy to extend, running close to native C++ performance.

+### Scripting & Modding: Lua (via `mlua` crate)
+Lua offers a combination of **simplicity, speed, and modding familiarity**.
+Key features include hot reloadable mods, a sandboxed environment for security, and LuaJIT support for performance.

 ## Contributing

-We’re still laying the groundwork.
-Ideas, design discussions, and feature suggestions are very welcome.
-Code contributions will open once the prototype core is ready.

-## Language

-Engine language: Rust.
-But why?

-Rust offers speed, safety, and cross-platform reliability — perfect for an open-source engine meant to be extended and modded.
-Its strong type system and memory safety make it easier to build complex systems without crashes or leaks, while still running close to native C++ performance.

-In short: Rust lets Phyta stay fast, safe, and hackable.

-Scripting & Modding Language: LUA specifically mlua crate.
-Lua was chosen for its speed, simplicity, and modding familiarity.

-- Hot-reloadable mods
-- Sandboxed
-- LuaJIT support
-- Simple structure
+We are currently laying the groundwork for Phyta and welcome **ideas, design discussions, and feature suggestions**.
+Once the core prototype is stable, we'll open up for code contributions.

 ## License

-MIT License
+Phyta is distributed under the **MIT License**